Gamma-butyrobetaine dioxygenase

 Gamma-butyrobetaine dioxygenase (also known as BBOX, GBBH or γ-butyrobetaine hydroxylase) is an enzyme that in humans is encoded by the BBOX1 gene.
 Gamma-butyrobetaine dioxygenase catalyses the formation of L-carnitine from gamma-butyrobetaine, the last step in the L-carnitine biosynthesis pathway.
 Carnitine is essential for the transport of activated fatty acids across the mitochondrial membrane during mitochondrial beta oxidation.
 In humans, gamma-butyrobetaine dioxygenase can be found in the kidney (high), liver (moderate), and brain (very low).
 BBOX1 has recently been identified as a potential cancer gene based on a large-scale microarray data analysis.

 Reaction

 Gamma-butyrobetaine dioxygenase belongs to the 2-oxoglutarate (2OG)-dependent dioxygenase superfamily.
-It catalyses the following reaction:
+It catalyses a reaction which converts 4-trimethylammoniobutanoate (γ-butyrobetaine) into L-carnitine.: